dspeyer/dspeyer.github.io/combat/index.md

 If acp ever reaches -20, the body part in question is immobilized.

+Swimming takes ACP from arms and legs, and suffers a stacking -1 penalty for every three pounds of armor worm (rounded down).

 ## Stacking armor

 You may wear multiple layers of armor.
 Add the DRs and Weights.
 Add the ACPs and add one for every layer after the first.
 (Extra thick armor can be modeled as layering identical armors.)